CBS is ending ‘The Late Show with Stephen Colbert’ next year

 By Brian Stelter and Dan Heching, CNN

-(CNN) — In a shocking move, CBS is ending “The Late Show with Stephen Colbert” next year, potentially exiting the late-night television business altogether.
+(CNN) — In a shocking move, CBS is ending “The Late Show with Stephen Colbert” next year, and apparently exiting the late-night television business altogether.

-The cancellation will take effect in May 2026, the normal end of the broadcast TV season, the network said.
+The network, citing financial pressures, said the cancellation will take effect in May 2026, the normal end of the broadcast TV season.

 The settlement – and Paramount’s pending merger with Skydance Media – spurred speculation about Colbert’s future at CBS.
 Colbert, after all, is one of the staunchest critics of Trump on television.